Mike Mentzer: Objectivism

-Final years and death
+Final years

 In the late 1980s, Mentzer returned to training bodybuilders and writing for Iron Man magazine and spent much of the 1990s regaining his stature in the bodybuilding industry.
 Mentzer met Dorian Yates in the 1980s and made an impression on his bodybuilding career.
 Years later, when Yates won Joe Weider's "Mr. Olympia", he credited Mike's "Heavy Duty" principles for his training.
-Mike, his brother Ray, and Dorian formed a clothing company called "MYM" for Mentzer Yates Mentzer, also known as "Heavy Duty Inc", in 1994.
+Mike, his brother Ray, and Dorian formed a clothing company called "MYM" (an abbreviation of Mentzer Yates Mentzer), also known as "Heavy Duty Inc", in 1994.
 MYM was based on the success of Don Smith's "CrazeeWear" bodybuilding apparel.
-The three principals wanted to capitalize on the physically fit lifestyle, which today has gone mainstream.
 With the blessing and promotion of Joe Weider, the trio manufactured and distributed their own line of cut-and-sew sportswear.

+Death

 Mike Mentzer died on June 10, 2001, in Rolling Hills, California.
 He was found dead in his apartment, due to heart complications, by his younger brother and fellow bodybuilder Ray Mentzer.
 Two days later, Ray died from complications of Berger's disease.